andymeneely/project-timber-wolf/rules/RULES.md

 ![npc](fig_npc.png)
 {:.example-right .card-portrait .rotate-right}

 A **Non-Player Character** (NPC) is represented by a white pawn, a white die, and their NPC card.
 Your team will collaboratively decide on how the NPC spends their action each round.
 Follow any additional abilities or limitations described on the NPC card.
-NPCs do not need planning tokens.
+NPCs do not need planning tokens and do not have Skills.

 **Inactive NPCs**.
-Some NPCs such as Hostages and Prisoners do nothing until freed or taken.
+The NPCs Hostage and Prisoner do nothing until taken or freed (respectively).
+Immediately when they are freed or taken, take out the NPC card and roll a white die for the current round.

+**Up Close And Personal**.
+To take a Hostage, a player character must be on the same tile as the hostage.

 **Freed**.
 A Prisoner is freed when they have no movement impediments (e.g. remote locks, keycard doors, guards).
-Immediately when the prisoner is freed, take out the NPC card and roll a white die for the current round.

-**Up Close And Personal**.
-To take a Hostage, a player character must be on the same tile as the hostage.

 **Panic Mode**.
 Every NPC has a Panicked side, enabled by a Crisis.